TeskaLabs/splang-docs/docs/language/geopoint.md

 <img src="../geopoint.drawio.png" alt="Schema of the geopoint bit layout" />

 The higher 32 bits represent the _encoded longitude_, and the lower 32 bits represent the _encoded latitude_.
-Both longitude and latitude are encoded as signed 32-bit integers (si32), allowing for a high level of precision.
+Both longitude and latitude are encoded as *unsigned* 32-bit integers (ui32).

 ### Longitude